scds/text-analysis-1/ocr-correction.md

 The techniques demonstrated in the current lesson work best with high quality scans of typewritten documents, such as reports, typed correspondence, book pages, journal articles and so on.
 Documents with relatively few, consistently-occurring errors after OCR is performed.

 You may also wish to use OpenRefine if you are already familiar with it and / or new to writing code.
-If you are comfortable working in Python or willing to learn, you might find the [Advanced Error Correction with Python tutorial](advanced-correction.html) more suitable for your needs.
+If you are comfortable working in Python or willing to learn, you might find the [OCR Error Correction with Python tutorial](advanced-correction.html) more suitable for your needs.

 You may also have to use Python if you are working with handwritten documents or other texts with many unique errors following OCR.
 From the IDA stage, you should have a sense of whether to a programmatic approach is more appropriate.

-## Using OpenRefine to Correct OCR Errors
+## Using OpenRefine to correct OCR errors

-The following lesson will be demonstrated with sample corpus A, which you may wish to use initially to become familiar with the workflow tasks.
-Then, reinforce and build upon your learning by replicating the steps you completed in the videos using the sample corpus with your own data.
+The following lesson will be demonstrated with [sample corpus A](preparation.html), which you may wish to use initially to become familiar with the workflow tasks.
+Then, reinforce and build upon your learning by replicating the steps you completed in the videos using your own data.

-Recall that you will probably be working with a subset of your entire corpus to start with, unless your corpus is already relatively small - and a subset that is hopefully representative of the larger whole.
+You will probably be working with a subset of your entire corpus to start with, unless your corpus is already relatively small - and a subset that is hopefully representative of the larger whole.
 When working with your own data, you will find that it has idiosyncratic features which require you to design your own workflow or improvise other error correction strategies not discussed in the lesson.
 Computational text analysis is definitely a skill you learn by doing, and working with numerous distinct corpora will help to enrich your understanding of it.

-### Overview of lesson tasks
+### Overview of tasks

 Using OpenRefine to correct OCR errors involves:
 1. Importing your text file(s)
 2. Breaking down the unstructured text into words that we can operate on individually (tokenization)
-3. Correcting individual words using a variety of correction strategies
+3. Correcting individual words using a variety of find-and-replace strategies
 4. "Reconstituting" the words into a text file that can be used for computation analysis or another purpose

 Next -> [Correcting OCR Errors with OpenRefine: Preparing the Data](or-prep.html)